 Home reading is an important part of our children’s reading development.
 Through home reading, children develop their love of books and their desire to read for enjoyment.
 They aquire a growing vocabulary and become adept at using their creativity, imagination, inventiveness and critical awareness.

-Throughout school, we have a wide selection of fiction and non-fiction home/school reading books offering a plethora of titles and genres.
-Children are also encouraged to choose a ‘wider reader’ book; this selection of books allows children to develop their vocabulary and the breadth and depth of their reading, making sure they become independent, fluent and enthusiastic readers.
-Additionally, children have a self-chosen library book to read both in school and at home for practise.
+On completion of the phonics program, children progress to Oxford Reading Tree home reading books, offering a wide selection of fiction and non-fiction titles.
+Some children, at certain levels, are also encouraged to choose a ‘wider reader’ book; this selection of books allows children to develop their vocabulary and the breadth and depth of their reading, making sure they become independent, fluent and enthusiastic readers.

 Book Bag Books!